geraudmathe/Locomotive-fundamentals/README.md

         +- product_information

-Here is the index, which includes the sidebar, and also loops on products model and include the snippet "product_information" at each product item :
+Here is the index, which includes the sidebar, loops on the products model, and includes the snippet "product_information" for each product:
 ```html
 <html>
   <head>